KASUHEMA/Mthree-SRETraining-Notes/week7/project final doc.md

 ---

-🚀 Step-by-Step Deployment Guide
+## 🚀 Step-by-Step Deployment Guide

 This section previously included terminal commands for deploying the application using Docker and Kubernetes.
 For clarity and simplicity, we are presenting a high-level overview of the deployment steps:

-Deployment Flow Overview
+### Deployment Flow Overview

-Docker Image Preparation
+1. **Docker Image Preparation**

-Login to DockerHub
+   - Login to DockerHub

-Build and tag the Docker image
+   - Build and tag the Docker image

-Push the image to DockerHub repository
+   - Push the image to DockerHub repository

-Run the Application Locally with Docker
+2. **Run the Application Locally with Docker**

-Run the backend (Django) and frontend (React) containers
+   - Run the backend (Django) and frontend (React) containers

-Ensure services are accessible via browser (localhost ports)
+   - Ensure services are accessible via browser (localhost ports)

-Kubernetes Cluster Setup with Minikube
+3. **Kubernetes Cluster Setup with Minikube**

-Start/reset Minikube cluster
+   - Start/reset Minikube cluster

-Deploy Kubernetes manifests (YAML files)
+   - Deploy Kubernetes manifests (YAML files)

-Expose services and verify pods
+   - Expose services and verify pods

-Monitoring Stack Installation
+4. **Monitoring Stack Installation**

-Create a dedicated monitoring namespace
+   - Create a dedicated monitoring namespace

-Deploy Redis Exporter
+   - Deploy Redis Exporter

-Deploy Prometheus and Grafana
+   - Deploy Prometheus and Grafana

-Port-forward services for local access
+   - Port-forward services for local access

-Access Services via Browser
+5. **Access Services via Browser**

-Access NodePort, Prometheus, and Grafana UIs
+   - Access NodePort, Prometheus, and Grafana UIs

+---

 ## 🔧 Site Reliability Engineering (SRE) Tools Used
 - **Docker**: Containerization of app components.
 - **Kubernetes**: Cluster orchestration for scaling and reliability.